+Figure 10.
+Pressure profile before break point.
+Red vertical straight line and a red circlemarker point out the position of the place of greatest tension.

-At the time t = 10 ps, shown in figures 8 and 9, an acoustic wave propagates through the first layers of nickel and aluminum.
-In this wave, the contact and the aluminum near the contact are under compressive pressure, see text below.
-Meanwhile, the region of the two-phase mixture of liquid and solid nickel is stretched under negative pressure.
-The melting point $T{\rm m}$ is a function of the pressure $T{\rm m}(p)$.
-Therefore, nickel melts at a temperature below the temperature $T{\rm m}(p = 0) = 1728$ K. While aluminum near the contact boundary remains in the crystalline state, although its temperature is higher than the melting point of aluminum $T{\rm m}(p = 0) = 934$ K under negligible pressure of aluminum vapors at this temperature.
+$T{\rm m}(0)=1728$ K. While aluminum near the contact boundary remains in the crystalline state, although its temperature is higher than the melting point of aluminum $T{\rm m}(0)=934$ K under negligible pressure of aluminum vapors at this temperature.